NasimAbdollahi/NodeCoder/README.md

 ```
 $ git clone https://github.com/NasimAbdollahi/NodeCoder.git
 ```
-3. Make sure your virtual environment is active,
+3. Make sure your virtual environment is active.
+For conda environment you can use this command line:
 ```
 $ conda activate NodeCoder_env
 ```